-The Division should encourage Rainbow Springshed delineation, especially within its undefined eastern boundary.
+The Division should encourage Rainbow Springshed delineation, especially within its undefined eastern boundary (Holzwart et al. 2017).
 The Division should support all springshed research, including dye trace work that will help to understand groundwater sources of this important spring group.
 Previous dye trace studies in other managed springsheds have provided park management with invaluable information about the various sources of the springs and the timing of surface to groundwater interactions that potentially affect important surface water bodies.
+It is important for the Division to support, promote and lead in the implementation of ecosystem restoration projects throughout the Rainbow Springshed, especially in the Primary Focus Area, in order to assist BMAP efforts and to offer the highest protection level possible within this Springs Coast priority waterbody per the 2016 Florida Springs and Aquifer Protection Act (SWFWMD 2015; FDEP 2015).